 born St Louis Missouri

 I realized at a young age that I process the world through my hands.
 While drawing, painting, sculpting and sewing I work through and make sense of my life as it unfolds.
 For me it is a natural way to examine and get closer to my experience.
 I have a twin sister who lost her mind over a decade ago while involved in a small spiritual community in Los Angeles.
 An awakening she was not ready for turned into a long transformational period for us where I developed a deep fascination for epigenetics and ancestry as she very slowly found her grounding.
 The mirror images of animals in my work are a personal study into the relationship of identical twins while the lone creatures represent my move towards identity separation.
 The groupings I paint represent the dance of our ancestors and our connection to them and every thing around us.
 I use animals as my main subject matter because they have a purity and beauty that help me observe without a narrative.
 Here I can break down shape into its simplest form of light and shadow and at the same time observe my singular interpretation based on my own life experience and ancestral influences.
-It is during this pairing down process that new layers come into awareness and I am able to witness the process of creation itself.
+It is during this pairing down process that new layers come into awareness and release like diamonds dancing on a lake.
+When I am finally left empty I humbly sit and witness the process of creation itself.

 Meagan lives and works in the Bay Area with her young daughter Ada.